laitanawe/nextflow-programming/_episodes/02-nextflow_scripting.md

 //You don't need the $ prefix before chr because it's unquoted when concatinating as seen below:
 println("processing chromosome " + chr)

-The examples below highlight how to interpolate in Nextflow:
+//The examples below highlight how to interpolate in Nextflow:

 var_int = 17